Tree in James River — Test Frame Bronica S2A Nikkor-P 75mm f/2.8

 I bought two of the clear top pouches, a large and a small.
 The inside of the pack is lined with a loop field, which means appropriately fitted pouches will affix to both the back of the pack and the inside of the large compartment top.
 One of these pouches will contain a set of clean clothes — shirt, undies, and socks.
 I will have a change of clothes.
 The second pouch (the small one) will catch something; I have not figured that out yet.

-There is plenty of room for my small cook kit (the stove is above) so I can heat water for coffee/tea or to hydrated freeze-dried food for a hot meal.
+There is plenty of room for my small cook kit (the stove is above) so I can heat water for coffee/tea or to hydrate freeze-dried food for a hot meal.
 I have a small bottle to carry alcohol fuel for the Trangia burner.
 I will work on some of the remaining components today, but am thinking that a small medical kit (more than a boo-boo kit) to supplement my EDC pouch (cargo pocket), a small fire kit (to create warmth or cook), a small radio kit (one of my QRP rigs, plus battery and wire antenna), and cordage to put up a shelter (the tarp) will round it out.
 I can carry a water bottle(s) or put a small bladder in the bladder pouch.

 The coffee I made by boiling water with the Firebox Nano 2.0Ti and an Aeropress.
 Shot with my iPhone 13Pro Max.